yasmeenmh90-beep/Clerkly/README.md

 Paperwork and tasks live inside a **workspace (organization)**, not tied to a single account — every new signup gets a personal workspace automatically, and other people can be invited into it by email, with an owner/admin/member role model.
 Pending invites can be listed, cancelled, or resent, and a member's role can be changed after the fact.

+New users are shown the current Terms of Service and Privacy Policy and must accept it before using the app — if the policy is ever updated, anyone whose acceptance is out of date is prompted again automatically.

 ---

 ## Architecture